Bindwell/APPT/README.md

 ## License

-This project is distributed under the CC BY NC SA License.
+The entirety of this project (including the source code and the dataset) is distributed under the CC BY NC SA License.
 See LICENSE for details.